CodeGym /Courses /Python SELF EN /Working with Git Branches in PyCharm

 Enter the branch name.

-What was there before?
+What was it before?

-Let's add some code to the main.py file in the current branch (test) and commit it.
+Let’s add some code to the main.py file in the current branch test and commit it.

 11.3 Switching Between Branches

 Step 1.
-Choose a branch.
+Select a branch.

-Don't get confused — it's super simple:
+Don't get confused — it's all super simple:

 • test

-• master
+• main

 Step 3.
-Check:.
+Check it:.

 11.4 Merging Branches

-• Create a file init.py
+• Create the file init.py

-• Write code print("Hello") in it
+• Write the code print("Hello repo") in it

 • Commit the file.